Muzi-cpu/Basic-Calculator./README.md

 HTML 2.
 CSS 3.
 JavaScript
 Description

 User Interface: Display Screen: A prominent display area to showcase the input and result.
 Numeric Buttons: Clearly labeled buttons representing digits from 0 to 9 for entering numerical values.
 Operational Buttons: Buttons for basic arithmetic operations, including addition (+), subtraction (-), multiplication (*), division (/) and remainder(%).
-Special Buttons: Additional buttons for functionalities like decimal point (.), clearing the input (AC), and evaluating the expression (=).
+Special Buttons: Additional buttons for functionalities like decimal point (.), clearing the input (C), and evaluating the expression (=).

 Functionalities: Basic Arithmetic Operations: Performs addition, subtraction, multiplication, and division.
 Input Handling: Allows users to enter numerical values and operators using the provided buttons.
 Expression Evaluation: Evaluates the entered expression and displays the result on the screen.